Mosaic Music Festival: History

-—J P Nathan, Director of Programming

 After 10 years, the Esplanade retired the Mosaic Music Festival in 2014, although ad-hoc concerts will still be held under the Mosaic brand.

 Programme

-The team behind Mosaic expanded its jazz and world-music repertoire to include folk and rock acts.

-The aim is to cater to all age groups with a range of music, from experimental to jazz to classical.

-And it is not just about showcasing the music; the Esplanade also hopes to provide opportunities for audiences to get to know the artists and their personalities.
 What started out in 2005 as a soul and jazz-themed event which attracted an older crowd, now boasts a broader range of genres, including indie-folk, folk rock, Afrobeat, ska, pop and R&B that is sure to entertain and give youths an all-rounded immersion into musical culture.
 With a line-up of some 400 artistes from 17 countries, the Festival in March 2007 sure was a lively one.

 The festival includes a programme of free music both indoors and outdoors at the Music Station.
 Both local band such as Beat Lab and Gan Ainm play for the crowds strolling the esplanade as well as regional bands such as Dina (Malaysia) and Tofu (Indonesia).
 Another new feature is concerts at the 11th hour.
 This is the first time performances are going to be staged so late - an hour before midnight.
-The idea behind this, say organisers, is to throw a regular schedule out of whack.
-The introduction of the 11th hour segment, which saw 11pm performances at the Esplanade's concert hall, featuring the likes of American singer-songwriter Rickie Lee Jones and Swedish singer-songwriter Jose Gonzalez, drew some groans from audiences who had to stay past their bedtime.